By Kyle Lovern

 Slater was a 3-sport standout for the Wolfpack in the mid-1960s.
 He played football, basketball and baseball, graduating in 1967.

-But, the move to cornerback was a good one for WVU and Slater.
+However, the move to safety was a good one for both WVU and Slater.

 Carlen left after the Peach Bowl win and assistant coach Bobby Bowden took over the program.
 Slater played his last season, the fall of 1970, for the now legendary coach, who eventually went on to Florida State to win two national titles and a boat load of bowl wins.